feathersjs/feathers/docs/guides/basics/generator.md

 <BlockQuote type="warning">

 Since the generated application is using modern features like ES modules, the Feathers CLI requires Node 16 or newer.
-The `feathers --version` command should show `5.0.0-pre.31` or later.
+The `npx feathers --version` command should show `5.0.0-pre.34` or later.

 </BlockQuote>